-Attending one of our breastfeeding classes prior to your due date will help relieve any anxiety you may have.

-Attend a breastfeeding support group meeting.
-You may discover a valuable support system and connection with other mothers that will help you as you and your baby get accustomed to breastfeeding.
+- Attending one of our breastfeeding classes before your due date will help to relieve any anxiety you may have. - Attend a breastfeeding support group meeting.
+You may discover a valuable support system and a connection with other mothers that will help you as you and your baby get accustomed to breastfeeding.